dodiyah330/Shopping-Cart-App/README.md

 # React Shopping Cart with Free Gift Feature

 ## Objective

-This is a simple React application that allows users to:
+This is a simple React application that allows users to do following:

 - Browse a list of products.
 - Add products to a shopping cart.